microsoft/TypeScript-React-Starter/README.md

 Notice:

-If you find yourself getting an error when trying to run ```sh npm run test``` after installing enzyme make sure react-script-ts is installed in your package.json file under "devDependencies".
+If you find yourself getting an error when trying to run ```npm run test``` after installing enzyme make sure react-script-ts is installed in your package.json file under "devDependencies".
 If not, this can be installed as a development-time dependency using the follow command:

 ```sh
 npm install react-scripts-ts@4.0.8